Dancode-188/synckit/protocol/tla/FUGUE_VERIFICATION_COMPLETE.md

 | Non-interleaving | ✅ **Verified** | ❌ | ❌ | ❌ |
 | Formal Verification | ✅ **TLA+** | ❌ | Partial | ❌ |
 | States Verified | **5.6M+** | - | ~1000 | - |

+**Note**: All listed CRDTs are production-quality implementations.
+This comparison focuses specifically on formal verification coverage, not overall quality or suitability.

 ---